0xYST/Data-Science-Diary/README.md

 machine learning models or deep learning models that I find interesting.

 # Introduction
-I created the image below to help me have a better grasp at the AI umbrella.
 ![alt text](media/basic-understanding.png)
+I created the image above to help me have a better grasp at the AI umbrella.